thammegowda/tahoma/README.md

 * Install "C/C++ Extension Pack" by Microsoft
 * Search for "C++ Select Intellisense Configuration" and point to your C++ installation.

+## Build LibTorch from Source

+This project relies on libTorch.
+It'd be useful to know how to build libTorch